WonilH/yellow_ketchapp/client_qtwidget/README.md

 cmake --build .
 ```

-The generated executable `client_qt` can then be run to connect to a running server.
+The generated executable `client_qtwidget` can then be run to connect to a running server.